LetsMesh/Site/README.md

 ### Running the Application:

-- Build The app using `npm run build` within the meshapp\ directory
+- Build the app using `npm run build` within the meshapp\ directory
 - Return to the root directory of the repository
 - Run `python manage.py runserver`